igrafx/KNIME-Mining-connector/howto.md

 Replace the `src` field as to specify the path to the `igrafx_knime_extension` folder.
 For instance, it could look like ``C:/Users/iGrafx/igrafx_extension/igrafx_knime_extension``.

+**Please double check the paths as the most common errors stem from incorrect paths.**

 Similarly, the ``conda_env_path`` field should specify the path to the conda/Python environment created earlier.
 To get this path, run the following command in your Terminal/Anaconda Prompt, and copy the path displayed next to the appropriate environment.